eslint/eslint/docs/rules/func-names.md

 * `"as-needed"` requires function expressions to have a name, if the name cannot be assigned automatically in an ES6 environment
 * `"never"` disallows named function expressions, except in recursive functions, where a name is needed

+This rule has an object option:

+* `"generators": true (default) | false`
+    * `true`: require generators to follow the func-names rule. `"always"` or `"as-needed"` will require named generator functions, `"never"` will allow unnamed generator functions.
+    * `false`: require generators to not follow the func-names rule. `"always"` or `"as-needed"` will allow unnamed generator functions, `"never"` will require named generator functions.

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: